 Most of the time my MIL and SIL and I work on whatever we want to in watercolor class.
 Most people enrolled are beginners and we've already heard the speil, several times over.
 Not that a review of the basics isn't nice once in a while, but we've moved on to more complex subject matter.
-That and . . . well, we just want to talk among ourselves.
-It's one of the reasons we keep talking watercolor class - to visit.
+That and . . . well, we just want to talk amongst ourselves.
+It's one of the reasons we keep taking watercolor class - to visit.

 But every so often our evil instructor exacts her revenge.
 This night she set up a completely white still life of basics shapes - cones, cylinders, boxes, spheres, etc. - on a wrinkly white sheet, and required all to attempt it.
 As I said, Eeeevil.

 I decided to go monochromatic instead of grayscale and chose either Prussian Blue, Paynes Gray or Indigo, because, well, I had to have some fun with it.
 This is my humble attempt, finished in one sitting.
 It is no doubt a difficult but good thing to do on ocassion.